carpentries/amy/docs/users_guide/admin_index.md

 #### Membership Contacts

 Once a new membership has been created, contact people can be assigned to the membership.
-Contact people can have one of three roles:
+Contact people roles are defined in the Django admin panel as follows:

 * **Billing Contact** Person responsible for contracts and invoicing.
 * **Programmatic Contact** Person responsible for coordination of workshops and instructor training